 Geography and Climate

 Tourism is the second largest contributor to D.C.’s economy, as the city receives an annual average of almost 20 million visitors.
-Aside from the obvious allure of visiting a city that is considered the capital of the world, there are several other features that attract visitors from all over the world every year.
-Some of the sights include the Washington Monument, National Museum of Natural History, Lincoln Memorial, and National Gallery of Art.
+Aside from the obvious allure of visiting a city that is a country's capital, there are several other features that attract visitors from all over the world every year.
+Some of the sights include the Washington Monument, National Museum of Natural History, Lincoln Memorial, and the National Gallery of Art.
 In 2012 alone, tourism alone contributed about $4.8 billion to D.C.'s economy.

 As the capital of the United States, the city seats all the three branches of the government: executive (President), legislative (US Congress), and judicial (US Supreme Court).
 Additionally, as a founding city, many important national monuments are situated within D.C.
 Furthermore, Washington contains the headquarters of several international organizations such as the American Red Cross, Human Rights Campaign, and National Geographic Society.
 Despite being governed by a mayor and council of 13, the city, as outlined explicitly within U.S. Constitution, is under the supreme authority of Congress.
 This authority grants Congress the right to overturn any decision made by the council.